BijeshShrestha/ML_GroupProject/README.md

 ### Git Repository:

-- [Project Submission - Webapp and Weight](https://github.com/BijeshShrestha/ML_GroupProject) used for demo and submission.
+- [Project Submission - Webapp and Weight](https://github.com/BijeshShrestha/ML_GroupProject) is used for demo and submission.
 This repository includes the webapp and the model weights for the webapp.

-- [Original CNN Repository](https://github.com/funzi-son/plant_pathology_dl) original repository from which the project was forked.
+- [Original CNN Repository](https://github.com/funzi-son/plant_pathology_dl) is the original repository from which the project was forked.

-- [Modified CNN Repository](https://github.com/ivanlimwc/plant_pathology_dl) used for training and testing.
+- [Modified CNN Repository](https://github.com/ivanlimwc/plant_pathology_dl) is used for training and testing.
 This repository was forked from the original repository and modified to streamline the training process and to get the weights for the webapp.

 ### Tutorial on how to run the project locally and on the HPC